zeroc-ice/ice/android/BuildInstructions.md

 ## Running the Test Suite

-First start the `testController` application once it has started you can run the testsuite by using allTest.py script from the build machine.
+First start the `testController` application.
+Once it has started you can run the testsuite by using the `allTests.py` script from the build machine:

-    cd android-compat
+    cd android
     python allTests.py

-This will try to run the testsuite in the connected device, if there are multiple devices connected to this machine you muset use the `--device` argument to choose what device must be used
+This will try to run the testsuite on the connected device.
+If there are multiple devices connected to this machine you must use the `--device` argument to select a device:

-    python allTest.py --device=ZX1C2234XF
+    python allTests.py --device=ZX1C2234XF

-You can get the list of connected devices with `adb` command:
+You can see the list of connected devices with the `adb` command:

     adb devices -l

-If you are running the application on an emulator pass the `--androidemulator`:
+If you are running the application on an emulator, pass the `--androidemulator` option:

     python allTests.py --androidemulator --device=emulator-5554

-You can also start the emulator images from `allTest.py` scripts:
+You can also start an emulator image from the `allTests.py` script:

     python allTests.py --androidemulator --avd=Nexus_6P_API_25 --controller-app

-Where `--avd` is set to the Android emulator image you want to use, you can list the available images names in your host by using `emulator -list-avds`.
+Where `--avd` is set to the Android emulator image you want to use.
+You can list the available image names in your host by using `emulator -list-avds`.
 Images can be created using Android Studio.

 [1]: https://zeroc.com/download.html